2cv001/3D_printer_3mf_workflow/README.md

     • The macro can be configured to run other commands, such as turning on the printer using a connected smart plug.

-    • Compatible with most slicers that support .3mf: tested with QidiSlicer, QidiStudio, Cura, PrusaSlicer, OrcaSlicer, Bambu Studio, Anycubic, Creality.
+    • Compatible with most slicers that support .3mf:

-    • Not compatible with slicers that do not produce 3MF files containing print settings (e.g., ideaMaker, FlashPrint).
+    • Not compatible with slicers that do not produce 3MF files containing print settings.